pensjonatus/flash-fiction/blog/htrae.md

 ---
-title: 'Htrae'
+title: Htrae
 date: '2023-04-18'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 I emerged on the other end of the wormhole and a sigh of relief escaped my